inventec-ai-center/carl-siggraph2020/README.md

 A: You can adjust the equation `std::abs(axis.squaredNorm() - 1) < 0.0001` in file `DeepMimic/DeepMimicCore/util/MathUtil.cpp`, from value `0.0001` to `0.1`, and re-compile CarlCore.

+Q: Getting the error message `ImportError: libBulletDynamics.so.2.88: cannot open shared object file: No such file or directory` while running the codes.

+A: Check the `libBulletDynamics.so.2.88` is presented under `/usr/local/lib/` by running `ls -l /usr/local/lib/ | grep libBullet`, and then include it in the PATH by running `export LD_LIBRARY_PATH=/usr/local/lib/`.

 # Acknowledgement